canonical/landscape-charm/README.md

 -----------------------
 You can customize the Landscape deployment quite a lot.
-Via the "services" charm config option you can select exactly which landscape services (or processes) you want running where, and also how many copies.
+Via the "services" charm config option you can select exactly which landscape services (or processes) you want running where, and also how many copies per unit.
 Look at the config.yaml file for details on how to use this option.

 Unit Testing
 ============